 There are 32 NFL head coaches who would love to have Dez Bryant on their team.
 But taking on Bryant also means dealing with his emotional tides and eddies.

 That might not be something every team could take on.
-Can the Dallas Cowboys handle this sort of drama, considering everything they are going through now?
+Can the Cowboys handle this sort of drama, considering everything they are going through now?

-With the Cowboys suffering a brutal loss Sunday to the Green Bay Packers, one in which they blew a 26-3 halftime lead, Bryant walked off the field with 1:21 left in the game.
+With the Dallas Cowboys suffering a brutal loss Sunday to the Green Bay Packers, one in which they blew a 26-3 halftime lead, Bryant walked off the field with 1:21 left in the game.